 We're getting an upgrade… literally!
 This blog covers what unsupported versions are, how these are managed via Scheduled Maintenances and what to expect during these upgrades.

-In the second half of 2025, the lowest available version for cluster creation will be the latest 3.13.x version.
-Please note that later versions can have breaking changes when moving to version 4.x and may require some actions to migrate.
-For more information on this, check out our blogs series about this here.
+In the second half of 2025, the minimum RabbitMQ version available for new cluster creation will be the latest 3.13.x release.
+Please note that future versions, especially the upcoming 4.x, may introduce breaking changes and could require additional migration steps.
+For more information on this, check out our blog series about this here.

 An important thing to note is that it is not possible to downgrade versions.
 If you require to stay on a specific unsupported version, please contact CloudAMQP support.